discordjs/guide/CONTRIBUTING.md

 </div>
 ```

 The `author` and `avatar` attributes must be strings, and the `bot` attribute must be a boolean.
-Do note the semicolon in `:bot="true"`.
+Do note the colon in `:bot="true"`.
 These components are made with Vue, but if you aren't familiar with Vue, don't worry about it.
 Just understand that this allows us to pass in the actual boolean `true` and not the string `'true'`.
 All `<discord-message>` tags must be children of a single `<div is="discord-messages">` tag for it to display properly.

 There are also some shortcuts you can use for the `avatar` attribute.
 The currently available ones are `blue`, `green`, and `djs`. `blue` and `green` will make it use a default Discord avatar of that color, and `djs` will make it use the discord.js guild icon.